 Originally published in Business 2 Community

-For many businesses, retaining agency expertise is a huge obstacle rather than a strategic advantage.
+For many businesses, retaining the expertise of your current digital marketing agency is a huge obstacle rather than a strategic advantage.
 Research from content intelligence platform Vennli indicates that the average relationship between a client and an agency lasts just two to four years.

 Without a doubt, transitioning from one digital marketing agency to another can be quite costly.
 When businesses move from one marketer to the next in rapid succession, they’re wasting precious money and time.